kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 R users should consider [the R datasets package](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html).

 R automatically loads this built-in library of datasets when it starts, so you’ll barely have to list a finger to use them.
-You can see the full list of options by typing data() into command line.
-Plus, since they’re already cleaned, these truly present the lowest barrier to practice an R practitioner can find.
+You can see the full list of options by typing ```data()``` into command line.
+Plus, since they’re already cleaned, these data are truly the lowest barrier to entry an R practitioner can find.
-To load the dataset called “iris”, simply type: data(iris)
+To load the dataset called “iris”, simply type:

+{% highlight R %}
+data(iris)
+{% endhighlight %}

 Many have names that read like the titles of modern art pieces: “The World’s Telephones” (data(WorldPhones)), “Flow of the River Nile” (data(Nile)), “Occupational Status of Fathers and their Sons” (occupationalStatus).
 Easy doesn’t mean boring - there are tables to suit the tastes of a variety of nerds, from those in biotech (“Daily Closing Prices of Major European Stock Indices, 1991-1998”, data(esoph) ) to the history of finance (“Daily Closing Prices of Major European Stock Indices, 1991-1998” ( data(EuStockMarkets) ).